sagemath/trac_to_gh/Issue 2163.md

 # Issue 2163: .show?? pops up the graphics item as well as the help page

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2163

 Original creator: jason